randovania/YAMS/YAMS-LIB/sprites/Attribution.md

 - The Energy Tank sprites (`offworld items/dread/energyTank`) were made by [AbyssalCreature](https://github.com/AbyssalCreature), ShirtyScarab554 and [radzo73](https://github.com/radzo73)
 - The Flash Shift sprites (`offworld items/dread/flashShift`) were made by [AbyssalCreature](https://github.com/AbyssalCreature)
 - The Grapple Beam sprites (`offworld items/dread/grappleBeam`) were made by [AbyssalCreature](https://github.com/AbyssalCreature)
-- The Ice Missiles sprites (`offworld items/dread/iceMissiles`) were made by [Shale](https://cohost.org/RaffiTheOwl), modified from the Missile Launcher sprites by ShirtyScarab554
+- The Ice Missiles sprites (`offworld items/dread/iceMissiles`) were made by [Shale](https://cohost.org/RaffiTheOwl) and [AbyssalCreature](https://github.com/AbyssalCreature), modified from the Missile Launcher sprites by ShirtyScarab554
 - The Missile Tank sprites (`offworld items/dread/missileTank`) were made by [AbyssalCreature](https://github.com/AbyssalCreature), ShirtyScarab554 and Samario
+- The Missile Launcher sprites (`offworld/items/dread/missileLauncher`) were made by [AbyssalCreature](https://github.com/AbyssalCreature) and ShirtyScarab554
 - The Missile Tank+ sprites (`offworld items/dread/missileTankPlus`) were made by [AbyssalCreature](https://github.com/AbyssalCreature), ShirtyScarab554 and Samario
 - The Morph Ball sprites (`offworld items/dread/morphBall`) were made by [AbyssalCreature](https://github.com/AbyssalCreature)
 - The Missile Tank sprites (`offworld items/dread/missileTank`) were made by [AbyssalCreature](https://github.com/AbyssalCreature), ShirtyScarab554 and Samario